eveenendaal/video-gallery/README.md

 ### Cloud Run
 To get started, simply copy the [docker image](ghcr.io/eveenendaal/video-gallery) to your artifact repository in GCP and start up the image in cloud run.
 You'll need to configure the application with a service account that has read access to your storage bucket.
 Next, you'll need to define the following environmental variables.

-**GCLOUD_PROJECT** - The project id you're running the application in.
-This is needed to build the storage client.

 **BUCKET_NAME** - The bucket with the video files.
 This is needed to access the bucket.

 **SECRET_KEY** - A unique string.
 This is used to prefix all galleries with a random string to prevent people from guessing the gallery url.